-Human subjects
+Human participants

-We present clinical, genetic and biological data from 6 pedigrees with 11 patients carrying variants in SRP-complex subunits.
-A novel heterozygous de novo mutation in SRPRA was found in one pedigree with one patient (family A: II.3).
-A novel homozygous mutation in SRP19 was identified in two related pedigrees with 5 patients affected (family B: IV.2; IV.3; IV.5 and V.1; V.2).
-SRP54 variants were found in three pedigrees with 5 patients.
-A detailed description on gene variant identification is given in the supplemental methods.
+We present clinical, genetic, and biological data from 6 pedigrees with 11 patients carrying variants in SRP complex subunits.
+A novel heterozygous de novo mutation in SRPRA was found in 1 pedigree with 1 patient (family A: II.3).
+A novel homozygous mutation in SRP19 was identified in 2 related pedigrees with 5 patients affected (family B: IV.2, IV.3, and IV.5 and V.1 and V.2).
+SRP54 variants were found in 3 pedigrees with 5 patients.
+A detailed description of gene variant identification is given in the supplemental Methods, available on the Blood website.

-Maintenance and differentiation of human iPS cells
+Maintenance and differentiation of human iPSCs

-iPS cells were maintained on a tissue culture dish coated with growth factor-reduced Matrigel (Corning, cat# 356231) in mTeSR1 serum-free medium (Stemcel, cat# 5850).
-Differentiation towards neutrophil-like granulocytes was initiated according to our outlined protocol in supplemental Figure 4A.
+Induced pluripotent stem cells (iPSCs) were maintained on a tissue culture dish coated with growth factor-reduced Matrigel (Corning, catalog 356231) in mTeSR1 serum-free medium (Stemcel, catalog #5850).
+Differentiation toward neutrophil-like granulocytes was initiated according to our outlined protocol in supplemental Figure 4A.